 - 1.1 There is a statutory imperative that the college sets out the measures it will take in accordance with provisions in the Counter Terrorism and Security Act 2015 as they apply to education providers.
 The college has set out separately to this document the college policy with regard to Equality and Diversity, including Religion and Belief, and Freedom of Speech; these policies compliment this strategy and self-assessment tool, as does the College Child Protection and Safeguarding Policy, E-Safety Policy, Health and Safety Policy, the Lockdown Policy, the Safety on Trips Policy, the PSE Policy, the RSE Policy and the Conducting a Search and Use of Physical Intervention Policy.
-This policy should therefore be read in conjunction with the aforementioned. - 1.2 In addition to this, the following have also been considered: - The Counter Terrorism and Security Act 2015 - Prevent Duty Guidance for England and Wales 2019 - Channel Guidance - Respect and Resilience: Developing Community Cohesion - Prevent Duty: Additional Advice for Schools and Childcare Providers - Educate Against Hate - All Wales Practice Guide on Safeguarding Children from Online Abuse - Recommended web filtering standards for schools in Wales guidance - Tackling Hate Crimes and Incidents: Framework for Action May 2014 - 'Creating Safe Learning Communities: Revised Guidance in Wales' (August 2015) - Section 26 of the Counter-Terrorism and Security Act 2015 - The Use of Social Media for On-line Radicalisation July 2015 di - Welsh Assembly Government; Tackling Hate Crimes and Incidents - Supporting Pupils Worried about Terrorism - Prevent, Run, Hide, Tell - 1.3 This policy relates to all staff, students, visitors to the College buildings and those engaged in business on behalf of the College. - 1.4 Encouragement of terrorism and/or soliciting for a proscribed organisation is a criminal offence.
-Cardiff Sixth Form College ensures that safeguarding procedures must include provision for identifying and addressing risks relating to radicalisation and extremism.
-The Designated Safeguarding Person maintains strong communications with external agencies and knows when it is appropriate to make a referral to the Local Authority through SPoC (Single Point of Contact to Police).
-Cardiff Sixth Form College is also part of the South Wales FE Prevent Forum and therefore is able to share good practice and resources with other educational providers in the local area with regard to radicalisation and prevention.

-- 1.5 In accordance with the statutory guidance for education providers Cardiff Sixth Form College has a selfassessment tool which is reviewed termly in line with College activities and events and safeguarding and child protection records and is subject to monitoring and enforcement as set out in the Act. - 1.6 All education settings should create a safe environment in which children can understand and discuss sensitive topics, including terrorism and extremist ideas.
+This policy should therefore be read in conjunction with the aforementioned. - 1.2 In addition to this, the following have also been considered: - The Counter Terrorism and Security Act 2015 - Prevent Duty Guidance for England and Wales 2019 - Channel Guidance - Respect and Resilience: Developing Community Cohesion - Prevent Duty: Additional Advice for Schools and Childcare Providers - Tackling Hate Crimes and Incidents: Framework for Action May 2014 - Section 26 of the Counter-Terrorism and Security Act 2015 - The Use of Social Media for On-line Radicalisation July 2015 - Supporting Pupils Worried about Terrorism - Prevent, Run, Hide, Tell - 1.3 This policy relates to all staff, students, visitors to the College buildings and those engaged in business on behalf of the College. - 1.4 Encouragement of terrorism and/or soliciting for a proscribed organisation is a criminal offence.
+Cardiff Sixth Form College, Cambridge ensures that safeguarding procedures must include provision for identifying and addressing risks relating to radicalisation and extremism.
+The Designated Safeguarding Lead maintains strong communications with external agencies and knows when it is appropriate to make a referral to the Local Authority through SPoC (Single Point of Contact to Police). - 1.5 In accordance with the statutory guidance for education providers Cardiff Sixth Form College, Cambridge has a self-assessment tool which is reviewed termly in line with College activities and events and safeguarding and child protection records and is subject to monitoring and enforcement as set out in the Act. - 1.6 All education settings should create a safe environment in which children can understand and discuss sensitive topics, including terrorism and extremist ideas.
 The college makes the most of opportunities with the curriculum to promote values of democracy, mutual respect and tolerance of different faiths and beliefs.